PhonologicalCorpusTools/CorpusTools/docs/source/pronunciation_variants.rst

    +------------+------------------+----------------+-----------------+

-3. **Each word token seaparately**: The third option is for PCT to treat each pronunciation variant as its own separate lexical entry.
+3. **Each word token separately**: The third option is for PCT to treat each pronunciation variant as its own separate lexical entry.
 This allows all variants to be considered, regardless of canonical-ness or frequency.
 At the same time, it will somewhat artificially inflate